 Double dark chocolate banana bread recipe

-You’ll love this double chocolate banana bread recipe
+Why you’ll love this double chocolate banana bread recipe

 It’s no secret that I love banana bread.
 My recipe for the easiest banana bread is not only one of the most popular recipes on this site, but also in my own kitchen.
 I make it at least once or twice a month, and Brian strategically leaves bananas on the counter to go spotty because he knows I’ll make it once they’re no longer edible.
 He’s sly that way.